You just can’t do without nappies.

 If you’ve considered the above points and you want more input from parents who’ve been there before, join our lively nappy topics discussion area.

-There is a range of nappy accessories available and you’ll make your own mind up on what suits you and your baby.
+There is a range of nappy accessories available and you’ll make your own mind up on what is necessary and suits you and your baby.
 Here are just some of the types of products available:

 - nappy stackers (for stylish storage of nappies)